 The offer

-Qualified candidates that reach the offer stage in your hiring pipeline deserve particular attention.
-They’ve been screened, interviewed and assessed so the aim at this stage should be to hire them as soon as possible.
-After all, if you’ve found them to be a great fit for the role, chances are that other employers feel the same way.
-Additionally, candidates that have progressed this far are more eager to proceed and put an end to their search.
+Qualified candidates who reach the offer stage in your hiring pipeline deserve particular attention.
+They have already been screened, interviewed, and assessed, so the goal at this stage should be to move quickly toward securing their acceptance.
+If you have identified them as a strong fit, other employers may likely see the same potential.
+Candidates who progress this far are also typically eager to move forward and conclude their job search.

 Act quickly.
 Even if your offer process involves lengthy approvals before a letter can be sent out and signed, communicating the offer over the phone and receiving a verbal acceptance can make a difference.
 In Workable, you can quickly set a workflow that will automatically notify specific users or user groups that an offer requires approval.

-As before, always outline the timeframe of the process and manage the candidate’s expectations clearly so that there are no confusions as to when their employment is official.
+As mentioned earlier, clearly outline the timeframe of the process and manage expectations so there is no confusion about when employment becomes official.

-Prepare to negotiate, especially with highly skilled candidates in hard-to-fill roles.
-At this stage, counter-offers can be expected especially if the candidate is currently employed.
-When navigating through a counter-offer, consider whether the terms can be realistically matched or exceeded.
-There may also be benefits that were overlooked previously that can be highlighted now.
+Be prepared to negotiate, particularly with highly skilled candidates in hard-to-fill roles.
+Counteroffers are common, especially if the candidate is currently employed.
+When navigating a counteroffer, assess whether the terms can realistically be matched or improved upon.
+It may also be helpful to highlight additional benefits or opportunities that were not emphasized earlier in the process.

 In summary: